Victoria Divisions of Family Practice

 Join physician colleagues and a skillful facilitator for an hour of mindfulness practice, organized by the South Island Medical Staff Association.

 Interested in joining?
-Please email info@southislandmsa.ca by 5 pm on the day of the session (every other Monday), or log into our member-only area for all the zoom links.
+Please email info@southislandmsa.ca by 5 pm on the day of the session, or log into our member-only area for all the zoom links.

 No experience or registration needed – join if you’re interested and available!